sifive/RiscvSpecFormal/README.md

 To get all the submodules first, type `git submodule update --init`.

-To compile the Coq source codes, simply type `make`.
-To clean the Coq-generated files, type `make clean`.

 To build the simulator from source simply run: `./doGenerate.sh`.
 See `./doGenerate.sh --help` for more information about building the program.

 To run RISC-V binaries within the simulator, simply run: `./runElf.sh $PATH/file.elf`, where `$PATH` represents the directory containing the RISC-V binary and `file.elf` represents the RISC-V binary.